Sirgo Family Endowed Scholarship in Mechanical Engineering

 Eric Sirgo and Nancy Pliszka met their freshman year in the Department of Mechanical Engineering at The University of Texas at Austin.
 Eric and Nancy both graduated in August 1987 with BSME degrees and entered the Texas job market.

 Eric Sirgo began work for Chevron USA in Midland, Texas, in 1987.
 He completed assignments in facilities engineering, corrosion engineering, and operations.
-Nancy worked for Rockwell on Department to Defense payload projects for the space shuttle from 1987 to 1989.
+Nancy worked for Rockwell on Department of Defense payload projects for the space shuttle from 1987 to 1989.
 After the couple married in late 1989, she joined Eric in Midland, working for General Tire as a project engineer.
 Later she worked for Orion Pacific, building the first plastics recycling plant in West Texas.
 She completed her engineering career at Ref-Chem Engineering in 1998, working at petrochemical plants in West Texas.

 In the past 15 years, the Sirgos have lived in Bakersfield, Calif., New Orleans, Houston, and San Ramon, Calif.
 Currently, Eric is general manager of operations for Chevron Europe in Aberdeen, Scotland, overseeing North Sea operations.